 Liquid Death

 Liquid Death’s innovative branding ethos is a bold masterclass in disrupting staid product categories through unapologetic individuality.
-With iconic tallboy cans reminiscent of craft beer packaging and heavy metal-inspired graphics, every aspect boldly bucks traditional water brand tropes.
+With iconic tallboy cans reminiscent of craft-beer packaging and heavy-metal-inspired graphics, every aspect of the brand boldly bucks traditional water-brand tropes.
 This distinctive b2b branding firmly positions Liquid Death as a refreshing counterculture alternative for customers fatigued by generic, saccharine-sweet beverage marketing.

 Their “murder your thirst” tagline and viral #DeathToPlastic campaigns demonstrate their adept fusion of branding fundamentals with internet-age provocations.
 It’s a provocative parody of the wellness sector, underpinned by genuinely sustainable, health-conscious values that strongly resonate with younger demographics.